Subatomic Physics Major Resources Support program

 Selection criteria

-Any application to the SAP-MRS program will be assessed on the basis of the eight selection criteria listed below.
-Each criterion lists the factors that will be considered.
-To be eligible for SAP-MRS funding, a resource must meet all eight criteria.
+SAP-MRS applications will be assessed on the basis of the selection criteria listed below.
 The onus is on the applicants to thoroughly address each criterion in their application and provide detailed information to the Subatomic Physics Evaluation Section.

-• the national or international nature of the resource
+• national or international nature of the resource

-• Use of the resource by the research community
+• Opportunities for use of, and access to, the resource by the research community and students

 • past, current and projected level of use of the resource by researchers in the field nationally and internationally; can discuss trends as compared to past levels of use, if applicable